saulojoab/eon/README.md

  </div>
 <br/>

 EON is a cross-platform React Native manga reading application, which will have an application for Android, iOS, and Desktop (Mac, Windows, and Linux).
-The great differential of EON is that it uses open-source manga sources.

 With EON, users are able to access a wide variety of Japanese mangas, with the possibility of reading on different devices and operating systems.
 In addition, being open-source, users can contribute to the development of the application and help make it even better.